The Bitwarden Blog

 2. The Healthcare Industry: A Prime Target for Cyberattacks

-In this article, we'll explore the reasons why the healthcare industry is a top target for cyberattacks, backed by statistics from trusted sources and research-driven reports.
-Additionally, we'll explain why every healthcare organization needs a strong password manager, such as Bitwarden, to bolster their cybersecurity defenses.
+In this article, we'll dive deeper into why the healthcare industry is a top target for cyberattacks, backed by statistics from trusted sources and research-driven reports.
+We’ll also make the case for why every healthcare organization needs a strong password manager in order to protect their bottom line.

 The vulnerability of healthcare data

-A Sophos report reveals the average cost of remediating a ransomware attack escalated from $1.27 million to over $1.85 million (a 46% increase) in a single year.
-Some organizations incurred even greater losses, with Tenet Healthcare reporting a $100 million loss attributed to a ransomware attack, and Scripps Health estimating losses of nearly $113 million primarily due to lost revenue and recovery costs.
+In 2023, reports revealed that ransomware attacks cost healthcare facilities $77.5 billion in downtime.
+Organizations like Tenet Healthcare reported a $100 million loss attributed to a ransomware attack, and Scripps Health estimated losses of nearly $113 million primarily due to lost revenue and recovery costs.

-A report by Ponemon Institute revealed that 42% of healthcare organizations experienced a cyberattack due to unsecure entry points in their systems.
-To combat these threats effectively, every healthcare organization needs to prioritize cybersecurity measures, and password managers are a cost-efficient solution that can be implemented quickly and have an immediate impact.
+Another recent report revealed that 42% of healthcare organizations experienced a cyberattack due to unsecure entry points in their systems.
+To combat these threats effectively, every healthcare organization needs to prioritize cybersecurity measures, and password managers are a cost-efficient solution that can be implemented quickly for immediate impact.

-Implementing a HIPAA-compliant password manager like Bitwarden enables healthcare organizations to generate and store complex, unique passwords for various systems and accounts, reducing the vulnerability to password-related breaches.
+Implementing a HIPAA-compliant password manager like Bitwarden enables healthcare organizations to generate and manage, strong and unique passwords for various systems and accounts, reducing the vulnerability to password-related breaches.
 Other key benefits include:

 • Strengthening authentication with seamless single-sign-on and directory integration options